 Project data is stored on a secure Canadian cloud-based Microsoft Azure server.
-An ArcGIS Enterprise Server manages access to the EBAR database, facilitate data analysis using a variety of tools and provides the foundation for the EBAR Reviewer online tool.
-Data is archived to support future review of project decisions and analyses.
+An ArcGIS Enterprise Server manages access to the EBAR database, facilitates data analysis using a variety of tools, and provides the foundation for the EBAR Reviewer online tool.

 “Automated” Range Map Generation

 The next step in EBAR project workflow is to populate the ecoshapes mosaic (i.e., ecoregions, ecodistricts or similar ecological land classifications) with species presence information (e.g., present, presence expected, historical) using the mined data.
-Repeatable GIS-based routines (python scripts) are employed to facilitate and automate this process as much as possible.
+Repeatable GIS-based routines (e.g., python scripts) are employed to facilitate and automate this process as much as possible.

 Expert review is critical to fill in data gaps of the “automated” EBAR maps, particularly for lesser known and rare species.
 Scientific, traditional and other expert knowledge holders are recruited to review/refine the “auto-generated” EBAR maps based on additional data they may have and/or their on-the-ground knowledge.
 The EBAR Reviewer online app allows experts to engage in this process in an efficient and secure manner.

 There are two EBAR Reviewer training videos that describe key functions of the app and instructions for conducting reviews.
 More detailed information can be accessed in the EBAR Reviewer training manual that is provided to expert reviewers.

-If you are interested in participating as an expert reviewer please contact us at: EBAR-KBA@natureserve.ca, or complete this SURVEY to provide information on additional data sources for EBAR priority species and/or your availability to offer expert review to improve EBAR ranges.
+If you are interested in participating as an expert reviewer please contact us at: EBAR-KBA@natureserve.ca, or complete this SURVEY to provide information on additional data sources for EBAR priority species and/or your availability for expert review to improve our EBAR range maps.

 To learn more about NatureServe Canada’s EBAR Mapping Project please contact us at: EBAR-KBA@natureserve.ca.